mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Universally Unique Identifier -
 A generated identifier that provides a strong degree of confidence that the identifier will be unique

+**VPS:**
+Virtual Private Server -
+A server provided by a cloud vendor that you can use as a hosting option for a Django project

 **WSGI:**
 Web Server Gateway Interface -